-Dr. Tupper received his degree in Neuropsychology from the University of Victoria.
-He is the Director of the Neuropsychology Section at Hennepin County Medical Center (HCMC), which provides neuropsychological assessment and rehabilitation services to children and adults with neurological or neurodevelopmental dysfunction.
-He is a Fellow of the National Academy of Neuropsychology, a charter member of the Society for Cognitive Rehabilitation, and a clinical neuropsychologist, board-certified by the American Board of Professional Psychology.
+Dr. Tupper received his doctoral degree in Neuropsychology from the University of Victoria.
+He is the Director of the Neuropsychology Section at Hennepin County Medical Center (HCMC), which provides neuropsychological assessment and rehabilitation services to children and adults with neurological, medical or neurodevelopmental dysfunction.
+He is a Fellow of the National Academy of Neuropsychology, a charter member of the Society for Cognitive Rehabilitation, and is board-certified in Clinical Neuropsychology, including a Pediatric Clinical Neuropsychology subspecialty certification, by the American Board of Professional Psychology.
+Dr. Tupper works with the Huntington’s Disease Center of Excellence and Brain Injury Programs at HCMC, as well as providing services to multiple other clinics in the hospital.
 He also is a Professor in the Department of Neurology at the University of Minnesota Medical School.

 Dr. Tupper has written and edited a variety of books and chapters, and has published articles in neuropsychology and rehabilitation psychology; Dr. Tupper reviews for a variety of journals and has served on several local and national committees and boards.
 He also is a member of the HCMC/MMRF Human Subjects Research Committee.